iamask/cloudflare-containers-go/README.md

 - The Worker acts as a smart gateway, routing API requests to containers and serving static content for all other routes
 - The Go backend uses the standard library for fast, minimal HTTP handling and is built for minimal, containerized deployment
 - The project is ready for Cloudflare's container orchestration, with all ports and entrypoints configured for compatibility
+- The frontend is intentionally minimal and modern, focusing on clarity and usability for demo purposes.